drshahizan/learn-github/exercise/fatiniatiqah/readme.md

 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.

+Data science is all about extracting insights from data using various tools, techniques, and algorithms. 📊🔍 It’s like being a detective, but instead of clues, you’ve got heaps of data.
+It combines statistics, computer science, and domain knowledge to analyze and interpret complex data sets. 🧑‍💻 Imagine diving into oceans of data to find patterns, predict outcomes, and help make data-driven decisions.
+In a way, data scientists are the modern-day alchemists—turning raw data into gold. 🔬💡

+What part of data science piques your curiosity the most?